Mental Health Help For Eating Disorders

 Types of eating disorders: anorexia, binge eating, and more

-Although some people may think of an eating disorder mainly in terms of food restriction, clinical psychology has identified several different kinds of disordered eating.
+Although some people may think of an eating disorder (ED) mainly in terms of food restriction, clinical psychology has identified several different kinds of disordered eating.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), recognizes the following eating disorders:

 1. Anorexia nervosa (commonly referred to as anorexia): A disorder in which individuals tend to severely limit their food consumption.